 Lower Bollinger Band:

-The BOLLINGERUPPER and BOLLINGERLOWER functions require the following input to calculate the moving average of the input value series:
+The BOLLINGERUPPER and BOLLINGERLOWER functions require the following input:

 The BOLLINGERUPPER and BOLLINGERLOWER functions require the following parameters:

 - s0 - Period - The number of time periods to use in the calculation.
 Default value is 10.

 - s1 - Standard Deviation Shift - The number of standard deviations that is used to determine the values of the Upper and Lower Bollinger Bands in relation to the simple moving average.
 Default value is 2.

 - Alignment (Optional) – Hierarchy placeholder to be used as the alignment axis.